CloudLabsAI-Azure/hybridworkshop/steps/6_ExploreAKSHCI.md

      ```
     ![Result of Add-NetNatStaticMapping](/media/Add-NetNatStaticMapping.png "Result of Add-NetNatStaticMapping")

-4. The NAT static mapping should be successfully created, and you can now test the access of your application from outside of the Azure VM.
+4. The NAT static mapping should be successfully created, and you can now test the accessibility of your application from outside of the Azure VM.
 You should try to access the web application using the **Azure VM Public IP** which you [noted down earlier](#add-an-inbound-rule-to-your-nsg).

     ![Access web application using Azure Public IP](/media/access_web_app.png "Access web application using Azure Public IP")